Najee Harris Player Prop Bets for NFL Week 6 | Pittsburgh vs. Seattle 10/17/2021

 Najee Harris Player Prop Bets for NFL Week 6 - Pittsburgh vs. Seattle

-In advance of placing any prop bet wagers on Najee Harris for Sunday's game, which starts at 8:20 PM ET on NBC, here are some insights and stats to consider to make the best bets.
-Harris' Pittsburgh Steelers (2-3) and the Seattle Seahawks (2-3) face off in a Week 6 matchup from Heinz Field in Pittsburgh, Pennsylvania.
+Najee Harris has player props available from sportsbooks before his next NFL game on Sunday at 8:20 PM ET airing on NBC.
+Harris' Pittsburgh Steelers (2-3) and the Seattle Seahawks (2-3) square off in a Week 6 matchup from Heinz Field in Pittsburgh, Pennsylvania.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.